BusselW/Verlough/Console Log.md

 This means we have an unresolved console log error.
 You must first handle the error before handling the request.
 When the error is resolved, you can proceed by handling the request.

 ------------------------------------------------
-X: react-dom.development.js:73  Warning: validateDOMNesting(...): <th> cannot appear as a child of <th>.
+Y: react-dom.development.js:73  Warning: validateDOMNesting(...): <th> cannot appear as a child of <th>.
     at th
     at th
     at tr